Hurleyworks/Optix7Sandbox/README.md

 ### Instancing

 Support for mesh instancing.
-Use RMB to select a mesh and then click on Create Instances button to generate instances
+Use RMB to select a mesh and then click on Create Instances button to generate instances.
+The screen grab shows 80,000 instances of a digitized rock with 1.2 million triangles.
+There's a total of over 100 billion instanced triangles rendering at 60 fps on a Geforce 2070 Super

 ![Instancing screen grab](https://github.com/Hurleyworks/Optix7Sandbox/blob/master/resources/Common/sample_screen_grabs/Instancing.png)